Answers to Frequently Asked Questions!

 Curious about the membership process?
 Check out how it works here -> Joining TIRPC

-I have preregistered, now what?
+I have submitted an application, now what?

 First off, we're glad you did!